tagore15/SDCND_P2_TRAFFIC_SIGN_CLASSIFIER/writeup.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:
-head only
+- head only
-Wild animals crossing
+- Wild animals crossing
-Pedestrians
+- Pedestrians
-Road work
+- Road work
-Dangerous curve to the left
+- Dangerous curve to the left

 Above all are correct predictions.
-Thus our model was able to correctly guess all images which ammounts to perfect 100% accuracy.
+Thus our model was able to correctly guess all images which amount to perfect 100% accuracy.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)